masud70/qCompiler/README.md

 To compile programs in any programming language, you must have the relevant compiler installed on the server.
 Follow these steps to set up the compiler environment:

+### **Installing and Testing C/C++ on Windows:**
-1. **GCC Compiler:** Install GCC compiler, which can compile programs from the command line.
+   Install GCC compiler, which can compile programs from the command line.
 After installation, set environment variables to access GCC command lines from any directory.

-### For Windows:
    - Download [MinGw](http://www.mingw.org/) and install on your server machine.
    - For a quick test, create a simple C/C++ file in any directory.
    - Open a command prompt in that directory and run:
        ```bash
          path/to/minGW/g++ filename.c -o output.exe
        ```
    - If this command runs smoothly and an `output.exe` file appears, your GCC compiler setup is good to go.

+### **Installing and Testing Python on Windows:**
+   Ensuring Python is correctly installed and configured on your Windows machine is a straightforward process.
+Follow these simple steps to set up Python for use with **qCompiler**:

+   - Download from [official Python website](https://www.python.org/downloads/) and run the installer.

+   - Add Python environment variable to PATH (optional).

+   - Open a Command Prompt and run the following command:
+      ```bash
+        python --version
+      ```
+      You should see the installed Python version.
+This verifies that Python is successfully installed.

+   - To ensure Python is working as expected, let's run a simple script:

+   - Open a text editor and create a file named `test.py`.
+Add the following code to the file:
+      ```python
+        print("Hello, Python!")
+      ```

+   - Open a Command Prompt and run the following command:
+      ```bash
+        python test.py
+      ```
+      You should see the output "Hello, Python!".

 # Documentation